Is Your Imposter Syndrome Costing You Money?

 Women on average are spending around $1,800 to $4,800 each year on new clothing, about 27kg in weight, while throwing 23kg worth of clothing and textiles into landfills each year — and only wearing approximately 60% of these new clothes.
 This means you could be spending hundreds on outfits that you think will help you look the part, when in reality they’re going to waste.

-Unfortunately, imposter syndrome makes it impossible for us to internalise our successes and, as a result, we can overly focus on our external facade to help us feel more confident.
-But as Gee notes, studies have shown that those with imposter syndrome who compensate through fashion report greater feelings of inauthenticity and lower scores in confidence.
-“Try ditching the catwalk for a mindfulness app... this practice has been shown to create long-lasting brain changes, which are even visible on MRI scans!”
+Unfortunately, imposter syndrome makes it impossible for us to internalize our successes and, as a result, we can overly focus on our external facade to help us feel more confident.
+But as Dr. Gee notes, studies have shown that those with imposter syndrome who compensate through fashion report greater feelings of inauthenticity and lower scores in confidence.
+“Try ditching the catwalk for a mindfulness app," she says.
+"This practice has been shown to create long-lasting brain changes, which are even visible on MRI scans!”

 Advertisement